waynexia/wtree/README.md

   - [ ] -R            Rerun tree when max dir level reached.

-  - [ ] -P pattern    List only those files that match the pattern given.
+  - [x] -P pattern    List only those files that match the pattern given. *different behavier with `tree`*

-  - [ ] -I pattern    Do not list files that match the given pattern.
+  - [x] -I pattern    Do not list files that match the given pattern. *different behavier with `tree`*

-  - [ ] --ignore-case Ignore case when pattern matching.
+  - [x] --ignore-case Ignore case when pattern matching.

   - [ ] --matchdirs   Include directory names in -P pattern matching.

-  - [ ] --noreport    Turn off file/directory count at end of tree listing.
+  - [x] --noreport    Turn off file/directory count at end of tree listing.

   - [ ] --charset X   Use charset X for terminal/HTML and indentation line output.